Kate Gosselin Rumors: ‘Kate Plus 8’ Star Makes Children ‘Prisoners In Their Own Home’?

 And this story about how strict Kate Gosselin is with her kids is addressed in the latest issue of In Touch Weekly, who delves deep into these latest Kate Gosselin rumors.

-However, In Touch also points out that there needs to be some freedoms allowed in the household, and it’s detrimental — overall — to not give any freedoms to anyone involved.
-They claim that there’s a reason that Collin was sent to a facility to deal with his “anger issues,” and in the past, they’ve blamed both the acrimonious divorce of Jon and Kate, plus the increased pressure of being a reality star, that forced Collin to regress into a pattern of anger.
+However, In Touch also points out that there needs to be some freedoms allowed in the household, and it’s detrimental overall to not give any freedoms to anyone involved.
+They claim that there’s a reason that Collin was sent to a facility to deal with his “anger issues,” and in the past, they’ve blamed both the acrimonious divorce of Jon and Kate, plus the increased pressure of being a reality star that forced Collin to regress into a pattern of anger.

 Hopefully, everything works out for the best for the family soon.